The Book of Mormon (musical)

-The Book of Mormon is a musical comedy with music, lyrics, and book by Trey Parker, Robert Lopez, and Matt Stone.
+The Book of Mormon is an American musical comedy with music, lyrics, and book by Trey Parker, Robert Lopez, and Matt Stone.
 The story follows two missionaries of the Church of Jesus Christ of Latter-day Saints as they attempt to preach the faith to the inhabitants of a remote Ugandan village.
 The earnest young men are challenged by the lack of interest from the locals, who are distracted by more pressing issues such as HIV/AIDS, famine, and oppression by the local warlord.

 The show premiered on Broadway at the Eugene O'Neill Theatre in March 2011, starring Andrew Rannells and Josh Gad.
 It garnered critical acclaim and set records in ticket sales for the Eugene O'Neill Theatre.
 The Book of Mormon was awarded nine Tony Awards, including Best Musical, and a Grammy Award for Best Musical Theater Album.
 The success of the Broadway production has spawned many stagings worldwide, including a long-running West End replica and several US national tours.

-The Book of Mormon has grossed over $800 million, making it one of the most successful musicals of all time.
-As of November 2024, it is the 11th longest-running Broadway show, having played more than 5,000 performances.
+The Book of Mormon has grossed over $900 million, making it one of the most successful musicals of all time.
+As of September 2026, it is the ninth longest-running Broadway show, having played more than 5,000 performances.

 History

 The Book of Mormon was conceived by Trey Parker, Matt Stone and Robert Lopez.
 Lopez was best known for co-creating the puppet musical Avenue Q (2003).
 After the success of The Book of Mormon, he later became known for co-writing the songs featured in the Disney animated films Frozen, its sequel Frozen II, and Coco, with his wife Kristen Anderson-Lopez.

-Parker and Stone are best-known for their animated television series South Park for Comedy Central.
-A thread of fascination with Mormonism runs through their work, owing to their upbringing in Colorado.
+Parker and Stone are best known for their animated television series South Park for Comedy Central.
+A thread of fascination with Mormonism runs through their work, owing to their upbringing in Colorado, within the so-called Mormon corridor.
 The two had first thought of a fictionalized Joseph Smith, religious leader and founder of the Latter Day Saint movement, while working on an aborted Fox series about historical characters.
 Additionally, the two had collaborated on several musicals, including their student film Cannibal!
 The Musical (1993), as well as South Park: Bigger, Longer & Uncut (1999).
 Other references to Mormonism in their work prior to the musical include their 1997 film Orgazmo.
-A 2003 episode of South Park, "All About Mormons", both gave comic treatment to the religion, and Joseph Smith was also included as one of the "Super Best Friends", a Justice League parody team of religious figures.
+A 2003 episode of South Park, "All About Mormons", gave comic treatment to the religion, and Joseph Smith was also included as one of the "Super Best Friends", a Justice League parody team of religious figures.